 -

-In The Cake Woman, Rego assembles a cast that, rather than illustrate a specific narrative, alludes to the currents of the times, their strange atmosphere, with Estoril becoming a hub for European royalty, spies and political exiles, earning it the nickname ‘The Coast of Kings’, while also becoming home to refugees from Poland and elsewhere, many of whom brought with them horrific stories of their experiences.
+In The Cake Woman, Rego assembles a cast that, rather than illustrate a specific narrative, alludes to the currents of the times, their strange atmosphere, with Estoril becoming a hub for European royalty, spies and political exiles, earning it the nickname ‘The Coast of Kings’, while also becoming home to refugees from Poland and elsewhere, many of whom brought with them harrowing stories of their experiences.

 The central figure, dominating the image in her white dress and pinafore, casts a knowing eye on the unfolding scene around her while proffering a tray of delicacies.
 To her right, we see a figure that at first might be considered a bather but is thought likely to be a refugee.
 To her left, Rego creates a troubling encounter between a man and a child-size figure, while the macabre figure of Death, wearing a striped bathing robe, enjoys the sun and the cakes of the Portuguese Riviera.